-Mowing dry grass, chainsaw use, and cutting/grinding/welding of metal is prohibited.
+Mowing dry grass, chainsaw use, and cutting/ grinding/ welding of metal will be allowed before 1:00 pm or after 8:00 pm.

 For more information, go to DFPA